Tax Professional Jobs in USA with Visa Sponsorship

 Does a tax professional role qualify for H-1B sponsorship?

-Yes, tax professional roles generally qualify as H-1B specialty occupations because they typically require at least a bachelor's degree in accounting, finance, or a related field.
+Yes, tax professional roles generally qualify as H-1B visa specialty occupations because they typically require at least a bachelor's degree in accounting, finance, or a related field.
 USCIS looks at whether a degree is a normal minimum requirement for the position, which accounting and tax analysis roles consistently satisfy.

 Which visa types can tax professionals use to work in the United States?